JVS and JAMMA have slightly different approaches when it to power delivery:

 - 2 x current (power usage) = 2 x voltage drop

 - Half the resistance = half the voltage drop

 This is a real issue - the game Salamander uses 4.1A, while Cave SH-1 only uses 0.5A.
 In the same cabinet, the Salamander game will have EIGHT times the voltage drop of the Cave game.

 The Namco JVS2JAMMA has 3 main issues when it comes to power delivery.

 The wire harness on the Namco uses 4*24AWG cables for 5V, which equals a single 18AWG wire.
 Although it is pretty short, combined with the PCB layout and the fact that the PCB itself uses 0.5A, it all adds up to it being problematic with power hungry games.

 While the Konami does a lot of things right, it was one major fault:

 - Single power connector

-This means effectively only one wire is used between cabinet power supply and game, and in the case of Naomi Universal - it will be a single 18AWG.
+This effectively means only one wire is used for 5V, and in the case of Naomi Universal - it will be a single 18AWG.
 The Konami does not generate -5V, but it has a header that is routed to the Jamma connector - so it is possible to feed it via a "Negatron" or similar device.